arangodb/docs-hugo/site/content/3.11/arangograph/deployments/private-endpoints.md

    changed anymore once a connection has been established.
    Proceed by clicking **Next**.
    ![ArangoGraph Deployment Private Endpoint Setup 2](../../../images/arangograph-deployment-private-endpoint-setup2.png)
-6. Enter one or more Alternate DNS names.
-This step is optional.
+6. Configure custom DNS names.
+This step is optional and disabled by default, you can also add or change them later from the summary view.
-   Continue with or without Alternate DNS names entered by clicking **Next**.
-   They can be changed later.
+   Click **Next** to continue.
+   {{< info >}}
+   By default, your private endpoint is available to all VPCs that connect to it at `https://<endpoint_id>-pe.arangodb.cloud` with the well-known certificate.
+   If the custom DNS is enabled, you will be responsible for the DNS of your private endpoints.
+   {{< /info >}}
 7. Click **Confirm Settings** to change the deployment.
 8. Back in the **Overview** page, scroll down to the **Private Endpoint** section that is now displayed to see the connection status and to change the